Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: High-Dimensional Parameter Spaces

 Inference for $u(\cdot)$ and $v(\cdot)$ is based on their values at the observed locations $\mb{s}_{i}$, and then posterior distributions for their values at any new location $\mb{s}\in\R^{2}$ are obtained using standard methods for spatial interpolation.
-Define $\mb{U} = \bracevec{u(\mb{s}_{i}):i\in[n]}$, $\mb{V} = \bracevec{v(\mb{s}_{i}):i\in[n]}$, and let $\highdimparam = (\mb{U},\beta_{\texttt{suit}},\mb{V},\beta_{\texttt{inc}})$.
+Define $\mb{U} = \bracevec{u(\mb{s}_{i}):i\in[n]}$, $\mb{V} = \bracevec{v(\mb{s}_{i}):i\in[n]}$, and let $\highdimparam = (\mb{U},\beta_{\texttt{suit}},\mb{V},\beta_{\texttt{inc}})\in\R^{\paramdimbig},\paramdimbig=2n+2$.
 The Gaussian process priors on $u(\cdot)\negsetdelim\param$ and $v(\cdot)\negsetdelim\param$ imply that $\mb{U}\negsetdelim\param\sim\text{N}\left[0,\mb{\Sigma}(\param)\right]$ and $\mb{V}|\param\sim\text{N}\left[0,\mb{\Sigma}(\param)\right]$ independently, where $\left[\mb{\Sigma}(\param)\right]_{ij} = \text{C}_{\param}\left( \norm{\mb{s}_{i} - \mb{s}_{j}}\right), i,j\in[n]$.
 To infer $\mb{U}^{*} \equiv \bracevec{u(\mb{s}^{*}_{t}):t\in[T]}$ and $\mb{V}^{*} \equiv \bracevec{v(\mb{s}^{*}_{t}):t\in[T]}$ for any set of new locations $\bracevec{\mb{s}^{*}_{t}:t\in[T]}\subseteq\R^{2}$, we simulate from the predictive distribution $(\mb{U}^{*},\mb{V}^{*})|\mb{Y}$ by first drawing $\highdimparam$ from $\widetilde{\pi}(\highdimparam|\data)$ using standard methods \citep{fastsamplinggmrf}, and then sampling from $(\mb{U}^{*},\mb{V}^{*})\negsetdelim\highdimparam$ using existing algorithms for conditional simulation of Gaussian fields, implemented in the \texttt{geostatsp} \citep{geostatsp} and \texttt{RandomFields} \citep{randomfields} packages.

-We fit the model using \AGHQ{} with $\quadnum=3$ and the approximations described in \cref{subsec:marginallaplace}, and show the resulting spatial interpolations on a fine grid in \cref{fig:loaloaresults}.
+We fit the model using \AGHQ{} with $\quadnum=7$ and the approximations described in \cref{subsec:marginallaplace}, and show the resulting spatial interpolations on a fine grid in \cref{fig:loaloaresults}.
+Total computation time for parameter estimation was 225 seconds.
 The predicted incidence probabilities appear visually similar to those reported by \citet{geostatsp} and \citet{prevmap} for the simpler model without zero-inflation, and the novel plot of predicted suitability probabilities identifies a cluster of villages that have a low posterior probability of being suitable for transmission.
+Owing to the lack of available convergence theory in this problem, we include a brief simulation study in \cref{subsec:empirical-accuracy-aghq} to assess the empirical accuracy of this procedure for this model and these data.